CZDanol/cookieCutterStlGenerator/README.md

 --cutterWedgeHeight=1
         (mm) Height of the wedge of the cutter extrusion.
 The larger this number, the sharper the cutter.

---meshAlways=0
+--mesh=0
-        If set to 1, a support mesh is always generated
+        If set to 1, a support mesh is generated (needed for multi-path cutters)

 --meshDistance=10
         (mm) Distance of mesh grills